Monotonicity and Bracketing in Games: Solution Concepts and Axioms

 Our first axiom is a rationality assumption reflecting that players tend to choose actions with higher payoffs more often.
 Given a distribution over actions $p$, we say that an action $a_i \in A_i$ \emph{first-order dominates} $b_i \in A_i$ if the lottery $u_i(a_i,p_{-i})$ first-order stochastically dominates $u_i(b_i,p_{-i})$, which we denote by $u_i(a_i,p_{-i})\geq_{\text{FOSD}}u_i(b_i,p_{-i})$.
 If moreover the distributions of $u_i(a_i,p_{-i})$ and $ u_i(b_i,p_{-i})$ are not identical, we say that $a_i$ \emph{strictly first-order dominates} $b_i$ and write $u_i(a_i,p_{-i}) >_{\text{{FOSD}}} u_i(b_i,p_{-i})$.\footnote{First-order dominance means that for any threshold $t$, the probability that $u_i(a_i,p_{-i})$ yields a payoff greater than $t$ is at least as high as the probability that $u_i(b_i,p_{-i})$ yields a payoff greater than $t$.
 Equivalently, $\E\big[f\big(u_i(a)\big)\big| a_i\big]\geq \E\big[f\big(u_i(a)\big)\big|b_i\big]$ for any nondecreasing payoff transformation $f\colon \R\to\R$.
 Strict dominance corresponds to strict inequality for any strictly increasing~$f$.}

-\begin{definition} A solution concept $S$ satisfies \emph{distribution-monotonicity} if for every game $G=(A,u)$, solution $p \in S(G)$, player $i$, and actions $a_i,b_i \in A_i$. \end{definition} In other words, distribution-monotonicity means that if one action strictly first-order dominates the other, the dominated action cannot be played with a higher probability.
+\begin{definition} A solution concept $S$ satisfies \emph{distribution-monotonicity} if for every game $G=(A,u)$, solution $p \in S(G)$, player~$i$, and actions $a_i,b_i \in A_i$. \end{definition} In other words, distribution-monotonicity means that if one action strictly first-order dominates the other, the dominated action cannot be played with a higher probability.
 Both $\Nash$ and $\LQRE$ satisfy distribution-monotonicity, as do their refinements.
-Moreover, every QRE satisfies distribution-monotonicity.\footnote{ One could imagine a weak-weak version of distribution-monotonicity in which the weak inequality $u_i(a_i,p_{-i})\geq_{\mathrm{FOSD}}u_i(b_i,p_{-i})$ already implies $p_i(a_i)\geq p_i(b_i)$.
+Moreover, every regular QRE satisfies distribution-monotonicity.\footnote{ One could imagine a weak-weak version of distribution-monotonicity in which the weak inequality $u_i(a_i,p_{-i})\geq_{\mathrm{FOSD}}u_i(b_i,p_{-i})$ already implies $p_i(a_i)\geq p_i(b_i)$.
 It has the additional implication that players must break ties uniformly and, hence, is not satisfied by the Nash solution concept, but is satisfied by $\LQRE$.
-Likewise, strong implies strong carries the implication that all actions, even strictly dominated ones, must be played with positive probability if they do not yield the FOSD-lowest distribution.
+Likewise, a strong-strong version carries the implication that all actions, even strictly dominated ones, must be played with positive probability if they do not yield an FOSD-minimal distribution.
 Again, the strong-strong version is satisfied by $\LQRE$ but not $\Nash$.}

 Distribution-monotonicity is an ordinal axiom that is invariant to monotone transformations of payoffs.
 Consequently, Nash equilibrium with monotone-reparameterized payoffs \citep*{weinstein2016effect} and risk-adjusted QRE under reparameterized payoffs \citep*{goeree2003risk} also satisfy distribution-monotonicity.
 Distribution-monotonicity is also satisfied by $S(K)$ equilibria \citep*{osborne1998games}, where players respond to independent draws from the payoff distribution induced by each action.